DominicBurkart/leoronic/readme.txt

 Writing code for leoronic:

-  Leoronic is pretty easy to write for, since it leaves dependencies and file i/o to you, for the most part.
+  Leoronic is pretty easy to write for, since it leaves dependencies and file i/o to you for the most part.
 You give it the files you want to source, either by delivering them to each node or linking them as necessary files, and you're ready to go.